CartoDB/carto-vl/docs/guides/05-animation.md

 # Animations

-CARTO VL provides a number of tools which can be used to create animated maps: maps that change dynamically, for example showing the change over time of some data attribute.
+CARTO VL provides a number of tools which can be used to create animated maps; that is, maps that change dynamically, for example showing the variation over time of some data attribute.

 ## Torque

 The main tool for animation is the `torque` expression, which allows computing values varying in time for each feature; these values can be used to filter (i.e. show/hide) features, or to be applied to any of the styling properties (color, width, etc.).
-The name of this function is inspired by https://carto.com/torque/ which is a previous CARTO technology to create temporal maps, however, they are different technologies and only the CARTO VL documentation should be used to use CARTO VL `torque`.
+The name of this function is inspired by https://carto.com/torque/ which is a previous CARTO technology to create temporal maps.
+However, they are different technologies and only the CARTO VL documentation should be used to use CARTO VL `torque`.

 What torque does is generate a set of cyclic values over a duration of time (10 seconds by default).

 ```
 torque(input, duration, fade(fadeIn, fadeOut))
 ```

 ### Input value parameter

-The input value is a numeric or date property expression or a generic numeric expression (in this case the [0,1] range of the expression will be used, this is very useful since you can use `linear`).
+The first parameter of `torque`, the input value, is a numeric or date property expression or a generic numeric expression (in which case the [0,1] range of the expression will be used, this is very useful since you can use `linear`).
 A special and common case is to use a property for this argument, in which case it will be automatically mapped to the minimum and maximum values of the property.
-Thus, `torque($time)` would be equivalent to `torque(linear($time, globalMin($time), globalMax($time)))`
+Thus, `torque($time)` would be equivalent to
+`torque(linear($time, globalMin($time), globalMax($time)))`

 The `linear(value, min, max)` function applies a linear map to a value, in a way that the `min` value is mapped to 0 and the `max` value is mapped to 1.
-This allows to easily adjust the range of values of any expression to the 0,1 range.
+This allows to easily adjust the range of values of any expression to the [0,1] range.
 Values outside the [0,1] range won't appear on the animation.
 This means that if we have data for an entire year and we want to animate between February and June we can use: `torque(linear($month, 2, 6))`.

-// TODO timestamp
+Similarly, if we have a timestamp property `$date` in our data we could select a specific period using `time` expressions: `torque(linear($date, time('2018-01-01T00:00:00'), time('2018-01-05T00:00:00'))`

 ### duration parameter